 Professional, qualified plumbing technicians can respond to a long list of problems that can occur in any home, from running toilets, leaky faucets, and pipes, to low water pressure and water heaters leaving you with cold water.

 When it comes to plumbing and everything else, there are urban legends and myths about efficiency in your home’s pipes.
 How do we decide what information to take to heart?

-1. Shower vs. the tub: The shower uses less water than a bath, right?
+- Shower vs. the tub: The shower uses less water than a bath, right?
 This actually depends on what type of showerhead you have in your home and the length of showers each member of the family takes.
 A typical bath requires approximately 30 to 50 gallons of water.
 Taking a shower with a low-flow showerhead will only use around 25 gallons.
-This is why it’s important to update your homes faucets and showerheads.
+This is why it’s important to update the faucets and showerheads of your home.

-3. Lemons clean my garbage disposal: Running those lemon peels through your sink’s garbage disposal may smell nice at first, but they aren’t actually cleaning it.
+- Lemons clean my garbage disposal: Running those lemon peels through your sink’s garbage disposal may smell nice at first, but they aren’t actually cleaning it.
 In truth, they can clog the drain or even cause your disposal to malfunction.
-It’s better to pour vinegar in the disposal, if it becomes a little stinky.
+It’s better to pour vinegar in the disposal if it becomes a little stinky.

-8. Any plumber will do: When you have a major plumbing problem, don’t just hire anyone.
-Contract with a licensed plumbing professional who has experience and knows how to do the job correctly.
+- Any plumber will do: When you have a major plumbing problem, don’t just hire anyone.
+Contract with a licensed plumbing professional who has the experience and knows how to do the job correctly.
 This will save you both time and money in the long run.

 Korrect has been helping homeowners in the Miami Valley tackle their toughest plumbing problems since 1950.
 We are proud to be members of the industry’s leading associations and maintain all necessary licenses and certifications.
 Call us at (937) 696-7096 today.